-This is Lippincott’s sixth season with the Bengals.
+This is Lippincott’s seventh season with the Bengals.
 From 2008-10, he was in a support role as a coaching assistant.
 He now handles defensive video breakdowns and game plan preparation, and he has had previous on-field duties with front-seven players.

 Prior to joining the Bengals, Lippincott coached in college for three seasons at Bluffton University (2000-02), two seasons at Minnesota (2003-04) and three seasons at Richmond (2005-07).
 He worked with all three defensive position groups — line, linebackers and defensive backs — over the course of his college seasons.

 During his two seasons at Minnesota, when he worked as a graduate assistant on defense, the Gophers posted wins in the Sun and Music City bowls.

 At Richmond, where he was assistant defensive line coach, the team won an Atlantic 10 title in 2005 and a Colonial Athletic Association crown in ’07.
-The 2005 team was a quarterfinalist in the NCAA Division I-AA playoffs, and the ’07 team was a semifinalist in the (renamed) FCS division.
+The 2005 team was a quarterfinalist in the NCAA Division I-AA playoffs, and the ’07 team was a semifinalist in the (re-named) FCS division.

 Lippincott is married (wife Lisa), and he is a Cincinnati native — a graduate of Moeller High School and the University of Dayton.

-COACHING HISTORY — 2000-02: Assistant coach (AC), Bluffton.
-2003-04: Graduate assistant, University of Minnesota.
-2005-07: AC, Richmond.
-2008-10: Coaching assistant, Bengals.
-2011-present: AC, Bengals.
+Coaching history: 2000-02—Assistant coach (AC), Bluffton.
+2003-04—Graduate assistant, University of Minnesota.
+2005-07—AC, Richmond.
+2008-10—Coaching assistant, Cincinnati Bengals.
+2011-present—AC, Cincinnati Bengals.